jurca/cloudnativecz.github.io/_posts/2018-11-16-building-a-docker-image-dos-and-donts.md

   to run your image, or just to build your image?
 If you only need a lot of these dependencies only build your image, consider using multi-staged builds (see **Optimizing the image layers** below).

-To use the dockerfile fragment above as an example, let's improve the situation a little bit:
+To use the Dockerfile fragment above as an example, let's improve the situation a little bit:

 ```Dockerfile
 FROM golang:1.11-alpine